 Because of the need for transparent data basis, OPGEE uses data from a variety of technical reference works.
-For example, emissions factors are derived from stan-
+For example, emissions factors are derived from standard engineering references from the American Petroleum Institute (API) and Environmental Protection Agency (EPA) [25, 26].
+A large number of technical refer-